Wabkur/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-Bash script that displays the visitor IP along with the HTTP status code from the Apache log file
+Now that you’ve parsed the Apache log file, let’s sort the data so you can get a better idea of what is going on